sourceduty/Neuroscience/README.md

 > Alex: "*I currently don't understand the method of repairing neurological damage or disability which is a bit frustrating.*"

+"*I would be repairing my own head, kinda, If I could upload decades of experience into my memory.*"

 #
 ### Related Links